Thumbscrew/cinny-docker-compose/README.md

-# cinny-docker-compose
+# Cinny Docker Compose
-Docker Compose file for the Cinny Matrix client
+Docker Compose file for the [Cinny Matrix client](https://cinny.in).